 “It should do what it is supposed to do, and it should not do what it is not supposed to do.”

 Limiting testing boundaries to check whether products that are supposed to work are working makes you an incomplete tester.
 In fact, a tester’s life starts when documented regression testing ends and results are updated.
 Looking at products from different perspectives and understanding end-user requirements in different scenarios make a big difference.
 So today, let’s understand together, how that difference can be made:

-How to look product from different perspectives?
+How to look at a product from different perspectives?

 #1.
-Understand customer/end user
+Understand customer/end-user

 Software testing is all about checking the quality of the product in terms of customer satisfaction.
 How do you know a customer’s viewpoint?
 The answer is simple – you have to be the customer.
 OK, let me make a correction.
 Being customer will not be enough.
 You need to understand how the customer wants to handle the product.
 No two customers who bought same raw materials will prepare the same recipe.
 Yes, the product we develop/deliver is a raw material for customer’s businesses and they have a different mindset while using it.

 As a software tester, we need to check the purpose of the product and not the object or aspect of it.

 Let me give you some real-life practical examples:

 - Scissors were never limited to cut paper only.
 Cutting is the purpose and not the paper (object).